Canto

 Long ago our father, the most opulent Daksha, affectionately asked each of his daughters: 'Who do you prefer for your husband, my child?'
 (Vedabase)

-He, as the well-wisher of his children, handed, with respect for their wishes, all the thirteen of them over to you; they who are now all faithful to you.
+He who wished his children the very best, handed, in respect of their wishes, all thirteen of them over to you; and they are now all faithful to you.

 Daksha understanding our intentions as the well-wisher of his children, handed all the thirteen of them over; they are all faithful now in their behavior to you.
 (Vedabase)

-Therefore be so kind to fulfill my desire oh lotus-eyed one; the pleas of those who in distress approach a person of stature oh great one, surely wouldn't be in vain, would they?'
+Therefore be so kind to fulfill my desire, oh lotus-eyed one, the pleas of those who in distress approach a person of stature, oh great soul, surely would not be in vain, would they?'

-Therefore be so kind to fulfill my wishes, o lotus-eyed one; the pleas of the distressed who approach a great person, o great one, won't surely be in vain!'
+Therefore be so kind to fulfill my wishes, o lotus-eyed one; the pleas of the distressed who approach a great person, o great one, surely wouldn't be in vain, would they?'
 (Vedabase)

-Thus oh hero, the son of Marîci replied with pacifying words for she, poor and talkative, was highly agitated because of the lust that took possession of her.
+Oh hero, the son of Marīci then replied with pacifying words, for she, poor and talkative, was highly agitated because of the lust that took hold of her.

 Thus, o hero, replied the son of Marîci the poor and talkative one with pacifying words as she was highly agitated from the contamination of lust: (Vedabase)

-'I'll answer your plea and do what you want me to do my tormented sweetheart!
-Who would not grant the wishes of the one who stands for the realization of the three aims of life [of dharma, artha and kâma: of regulating the religion, the economy and sense gratification]?
+'I will answer your plea and do what you want, my tormented sweetheart!
+Who would not grant the wishes of the one who warrants the realization of his three perfections [the three aims of life of dharma, artha and kâma: of regulating the religion, the economy and sense gratification]?

-'Whatever you ask of me I shall do, my dearest who is so afflicted.
-From whom else but you would the three perfections of liberation [dharma, artha, kâma: the settling of religion, economy and sensegratification] be achieved?
+'Whatever you ask of me I shall do, my dearest one so troubled.
+From whom else but you would the three perfections of liberation [dharma, artha, kâma: the settling of religion, economy and sense gratification] be achieved?
 (Vedabase)

-Living with a companion a person following his vocation and completing all stages of life, can cross over the dangerous ocean of material existence like one crosses over an ocean with seaworthy vessels.
+Living with a companion a person completing all stages of life, is able to cross over, together with all vocations, the dangerous ocean of material existence the way one crosses over an ocean with seaworthy vessels.

 Living with a wife a person completing all stages of life and following his own vocation can cross over the dangerous ocean of material existence like one crosses over an ocean with seagoing vessels.
 (Vedabase)

-With someone who is the other half of one's body all desires can be steered in the right direction and with entrusting responsibilities to the other person one can lead a [relatively] carefree life.
+With someone who is the other half of one's body all desires can be steered in the right direction, oh respectable soul, and with entrusting responsibilities to that other person one can lead a [relatively] carefree life.

-The wife, thus said to be the better half of one's body to all the good, in whom one, o respectful one, entrusts all responsibilities, will make a man move without anxieties.
+A wife is, with all [the perfections to what] she desires, said to be the better half of one's body.
+Leaving to her, o respectful one, all [material] responsibilities, will make a man move without anxieties.
 (Vedabase)

-The senses are for orders of life other than the householders difficult to conquer enemies; we who thus take shelter can conquer them easily like a fort commander can with invading plunderers.
+The senses are, for orders of life other than the householders, difficult to conquer enemies.
+We taking shelter in that order can conquer them easily, like a fort commander can with invading plunderers.

 The senses are, for other orders of life than the householders, difficult to conquer enemies; we who thus take shelter can easily conquer them like a fort commander can with invading plunderers.
 (Vedabase)

-Never will we be able to do for you what you have done for us oh queen of the house, not in all our life nor in the next one, nor will anyone else who appreciates your qualities.
+We will never be able to do for you what you did for us, oh queen of the house.
+Not in all our life, nor in the next one.
+Neither will anyone else who appreciates your qualities.

-This very time is the time least favorable for it, it is the horrid time at which the ghastly spirits and their master are one's constant companion.
+This time is the least favorable moment for that, it is the awkward time at which the ghosts and their master are one's constant companion.

-This very time is most unsuitable, it is the horrid time in which the ghastly ghosts and their master are one's constant companion indeed.
+This very time is most unsuitable, it is the horrid time at which the ghastly ghosts and their master are one's constant companion indeed.
 (Vedabase)

-At this time of the day oh chaste one, at dusk, [S'iva] the Lord and well-wisher of the ghostly ones who surround him, goes about as their king on the back of the bull [Nandî].
+At this time of the day, oh chaste woman, at dusk, [S'iva] the Lord and well-wisher of the ghosts surrounding him, goes about as their king on the back of the bull [Nandî].

-At this time of the day, o chaste one, at dusk, the Lord and well-wisher of the ghostly ones [S'iva], who is surrounded by them is traveling as their king on the back of the bull.
+At this time of the day, o chaste one, at dusk, is [S'iva] the Lord and well-wisher of the ghostly ones that surround him, traveling as their king on the back of the bull [Nandî].
 (Vedabase)

 Text 25